How Many Hours to Study for Exam P

 Quality Beats Quantity

 Studying 300 hours of passive reading produces worse results than 200 hours of active problem solving.
-I learned this the hard way early in my FSA journey.
+I learned that the hard way early in my FSA journey.

-One hour working through problems and analyzing mistakes is worth three hours reading a textbook.
-Focus on deliberate practice with immediate feedback.
+One hour working through problems and dissecting your mistakes beats three hours reading a textbook.
+Build the habit of deliberate practice with immediate feedback.

 Common Trap